TheHeadlessSourceMan/waveTools/README.md

 # waveTools
-Experimental library for managing wave shapes,such as sinewaves,sampled data,exponential/log,linear,etc
+Experimental library for managing wave and curve shapes, such as sinewaves, sampled data, exponential/log, linear, etc

 TODO: how does this get along with numpy for doing math and stuff?
 Also, I'm not re-inventing the wheel am I?